tarakanbg/vaccbih_sct_files/README.md

   Required vis ranges to match the preset centers: APP: 50 nm; TWR: 35 nm; GND: 10 nm.
 Vis centers can always be overriden in ES.
 * adjusted accurate sq ranges for all BiH airports
+* when logging on any LQSA station (APP, TWR, GND) LQSA Metar will automatically be loaded in your list of metars (no need to press F2 and add it manually in the start of the session)
 * removed waypoints/navaids: SAR VOR
 * added waypoints/navaids: OMA VOR
 * removed all airports and runways outside BiH